 The Siemens MindSphere Asset Monitoring Example can be downloaded directly via the Mendix App Store.
 To get the Web Components Widgets directly imported into your project, we recommend to start the App Store via the Mendix Modeler.

-Follow the instructions to deploy a Mendix application at Deploying Mendix Apps to MindSphere.
+Follow the instructions to deploy a Mendix application at Deploy and Register Mendix Apps.

 Make sure to add the following MindSphere core roles to your app in Developer Cockpit to grant the needed access rights for the app.

 |MindSphere core role|

 Many MindSphere Web Components Widgets have been integrated into this Mendix build Example Application.
 For example,

 Asset Viewwhich displays available assets in the current tenant.

 Mapcomponent which displays a geographic map based on OpenStreetMap.

 Aggregate Chartwhich shows the aggregated values of the aspect variables for a specific date/time range in a line graph.
 The selected range can be changed interactively by dragging, zoom in and out inside the chart, according to the set parameters.